Many or all companies we feature compensate us. Compensation and editorial

 How long does the approval process take?

 Applying for a home equity loan or HELOC may take just a few minutes.
-Approval, however, can take longer since the lender has to verify your personal and financial information, as well as certain details about your home.
+Approval can take weeks because the lender must verify your personal and financial information, as well as certain details about your home.

-Two key steps are involved in the approval stage:
+Two important steps are involved in the approval stage:

 1. Appraisal.
 If you’re getting a home equity loan or HELOC, the lender needs to know how much equity you have.
 That requires an appraisal, which may be acquired in person or digitally using an automated valuation model.
 A digital appraisal may shave time off the application process because you don’t have to wait for a spot to open up in a professional appraiser’s schedule.